AngusWright/AstroStats/Md/IntroductionToStatistics_Section2b.md

 <!--}}}-->

-# Anomoly detection <!--{{{-->
+# Anomaly detection <!--{{{-->

 The last discussion that we will have in this section on conditional probability is regarding the difficulty of anomaly detection: that is, why it’s difficult to reliably detect rare events.

-There are many cases in Astronomy and Physics where anomoly detection is interesting/desireable.
+There are many cases in Astronomy and Physics where anomaly detection is interesting/desirable.
 Discovering new and rare phenomena is an obvious example, be they exotic particles in a detector or exotic transients in the universe.